Arnold Allen

-Arnold Billy Allen (born 22 January 1994) is an English professional mixed martial artist.
+Arnold Billy Allen (born 22 January 1994) is a British professional mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-As of 19 August 2025, he is #6 in the UFC featherweight rankings.
+As of 12 September 2026, he is #6 in the Meta UFC featherweight rankings.

 Background

 Born and raised in Suffolk, Allen began training in mixed martial arts as a teenager and took part in several amateur fights before turning professional in 2012.

 Mixed martial arts career

 Early career

 He made his professional debut competing as a featherweight for various regional promotions across Great Britain, including a stint in Cage Warriors.
 He was able to compile a record of 9–1 in his first three years along the way.

 After his TKO stoppage of Paul Cook in November 2014, Allen signed with the UFC.

 Ultimate Fighting Championship

 Allen made his promotional debut on 20 June 2015 as a short notice replacement filling in for an injured Mike Wilkinson against Alan Omer at UFC Fight Night 69.
 After probably dropping the first two rounds, Allen won the fight via submission in the third round.
 He was also awarded a Performance of the Night bonus.

 Allen next faced Yaotzin Meza on 27 February 2016 at UFC Fight Night 84.
 He won the fight by unanimous decision.

 Allen was expected to face Mirsad Bektic on 8 October 2016 at UFC 204.
 However, due to injury, Allen withdrew from the fight and was replaced by Russell Doane.

 Allen faced Makwan Amirkhani on 18 March 2017 at UFC Fight Night 107.
 He won the fight by split decision.

 Allen was scheduled to face Enrique Barzola at UFC 220 on 20 January 2018.
 However, Allen was pulled from the fight on 11 January due to alleged visa issues which restricted his ability to travel.
 Following this announcement, It was determined that Allen would be replaced by Matt Bessette at UFC 220.

 Allen faced Mads Burnell on 27 May 2018 at UFC Fight Night 130.
 He won the fight via front choke submission in the third round.
 This win earned him the Performance of the Night award.

 Allen was expected to face Gilbert Melendez on 30 November 2018 at The Ultimate Fighter 28 Finale.
 However, Melendez pulled out of the fight on 5 November and was replaced by Ricky Glenn.
 In turn, Allen pulled out of the fight on 16 November citing a cut he received while training.

 Allen faced Jordan Rinaldi on 16 March 2019 at UFC Fight Night 147.
 He won the fight by unanimous decision.

 Allen faced Gilbert Melendez on 6 July 2019 at UFC 239.
 He won the fight via unanimous decision.